danielwanja/bulk_data_source_flex/README.markdown

-# WARNING: Still under heavy maintenance ;) In fact I just started yesterday!
-So don't believe yet everything your read in this readme.
+# WARNING: Still under heavy development ;) In fact I just started on the return from RailsConf 2011!

 # BulkDataSource - An ActionScript Framework to integrate with Ruby on Rails